Landfill (Garbage) Collection Program

 - Medicines and medical sharps such as syringes and needles

-Download the Union City Residential Services Guide to learn what is accepted in Union City's curbside collection program and about other available services to help you reduce waste.
+- Union City Residential Services Guide - Learn what is accepted in Union City's curbside collection program and about other available services to help you reduce waste and sort properly.